What is Market Segmentation?

-People who visit your website often and for longer may be genuinely interested in your products and targeting them by giving some personalized offers may lead to conversion.
-People who responded quite positively to your last sale offers or last deal offers can be targeted with more attention.
+People who visit your website often and for longer may be genuinely interested in your products, and targeting them by giving some personalized offers may lead to conversion.
+People who responded positively to your last sale offers or last deal can be targeted with more attention.
 As per a study, 80% of the revenue comes from 20% of your customers.
-So segmenting and targeting your VIP customers who shop the most often and/or spend most money can boost your revenue figures.
+So segmenting and targeting your VIP customers who shop the most often and/or spend the most money can boost your revenue figures.

 4. Psychographic Segmentation

 If you are a brand in the fitness niche, targeting people interested in activities like running, weightlifting and yoga can fetch immediate response.
 Also, if you are into organic products, people with a healthy lifestyle can be tapped.

 Finally, to put the knowledge into use, let’s look at the steps involved in market segmentation.

 Determine the objective and strategic intent of the marketing campaign that aligns with the organization’s mission.
 This will help in identifying the scope of your niche market and also your project.

 Understand the expectations you want to serve through this campaign.
 Then select the potential market segments accordingly and aggregate customers into homogeneous groups by developing a profile of their characteristics.

 Next, decide which market segmentation strategy sharpens your audience.
 Is it behavioral segmentation or demographic segmentation that is helping you get the right set of audience?
 As a recommendation, try to include psychographic segmentation gelled with other market segmentation strategies.

 After knowing your precise audience, study the needs and preferences of those targeted consumers to understand their requirements and pattern better.
 This will help in crafting your campaign message accordingly.

 5. Craft the Campaign & Validate the Assumptions